8 Things That Are Killing Your Smartphone Battery—And How to Fix Them

 Your phone is old

-Though you might feel like you're being tricked into constantly spending more money (and yep, you're probably right) with new models and updates releasing every six months, an outdated phone likely has an unhealthy battery.
-"As cell phones continue to follow the trend of non-replaceable batteries, we learn that companies like Apple are trying to find ways to encourage consumers to buy a new device.
-Batteries are no longer built like the indestructible Nokia Bricks of the past," Logue says.
-"A quick-dying battery could simply mean that it's time to replace your phone because the battery is just no good."
-Here's how to salvage a wet cell phone.
+Though you might feel like you’re being tricked into constantly spending more money (and yep, you’re probably right) with new models and updates releasing every six months, an outdated phone likely has an unhealthy battery.
+“As cell phones continue to follow the trend of non-replaceable batteries, we learn that companies like Apple are trying to find ways to encourage consumers to buy a new device.
+Batteries are no longer built like the indestructible Nokia Bricks of the past,” Logue says.
+“A quick-dying battery could simply mean that it’s time to replace your phone because the battery is just no good.”
+Watch out for these red flags that someone is spying on your phone.

 Your Bluetooth is always on